Dungeons-and-Developers-COMPY/Dungeons-and-Developers/README.md

 - Sends updated position to the opponent.

 ## Research Findings
+A detailed research study was conducted with a survey evaluating how students engaged with different gameplay modes and question types within the game.
+29 first-year Computer Science students from the University of Cape Town participated in the study.
+Participants completed a comprehensive survey consisting of 17 Likert-scale questions divided across several focus areas: **Focused Attention, Perceived Usability, Aesthetics, Reward, Value, Understanding, Engagement, Motivation**.

 Overall, results were very promising.
-The Value, Engagement, and Reward metrics recorded the highest mean scores of 4.62, 4.62, and 4.59 respectively — indicating students found the experience highly fulfilling.
+The **Value**, **Engagement**, and **Reward** metrics recorded the highest mean scores of **4.62**, **4.62**, and **4.59** respectively — indicating students found the experience highly fulfilling.
-Perceived Usability had the lowest mean score of 3.76, suggesting an area for future improvement (potentially addressing a few technical issues or confusion around initial game mechanics).
+**Perceived Usability** had the lowest mean score of **3.76**, suggesting an area for future improvement (potentially addressing a few technical issues or confusion around initial game mechanics).
 Participants reported having higher motivation to solve programming problems in the game than in traditional assignments, thereby affirming the game’s core educational goal.

 ### 1v1 Mode Survey Results